SL(n)-Covariant $L_p$-Minkowski Valuations: Acknowledgements

 for all $K \in \cK^n$.
 Similarly we define $\oMpms \colon \cK^n \to \cK^n_o$.
 Note that $\oMpps$ and $\oMpms$ vanish on $\cK^n_o$.
 Finally we remark that $\oMpp$, $\oMpm$, $\oMpps$ and $\oMpms$ are also continuous and $(n+p)/p$-homogeneous.

-If we view $\cK^n_o$ as a subset of $\Cp$, then we have defined eight linearly independent $\sln$-covariant valuations with values in $\Cp$.
+Recalling the embedding of $\cK^n_o$ into $\Cp$, we have defined eight linearly independent $\sln$-covariant valuations with values in $\Cp$.
 Notice that evaluating the minus-version of one of these operators at $K$ is the same as evaluating the plus-version at $-K$, for example $\oIpm K = \oIpp (-K)$.

 For later use we need to calculate some constants.
 Let $i \in \{1, \ldots, n\}$.
 We start with

 for all $x \in \R^n$.

 Next we calculate